ThashmikaX/interview-preparation/algorithms/complexity.md

-# Complexity

-## Explain time Complexity:
+# Explain time Complexity:

 Time complexity refers to the amount of time an algorithm takes to complete as a function of the size of the input.
 It helps us understand how the running time of an algorithm grows as the input size increases.
 Time complexity is typically expressed in Big O notation (O(f(n))), where f(n) represents how the time of execution grows with respect to the input size n.

-## What are the annotations used to indicate time complexity
+# What are the annotations used to indicate time complexity

 -   Big O notation
 -   Big Omega notation
 -   Big Pi notation

-## Explain Common time complexities with respect to Big O notation
+# Explain Common time complexities with respect to Big O notation

 -   O(1): Constant time
     the execution time does not depend on the input size.